-The Risk Committee of Genworth's Board is responsible for oversight of both climaterelated risks and Genworth's investment portfolio and strategy.
+The Risk Committee of Genworth's Board is responsible for oversight of both climate-related risks and Genworth's investment portfolio and strategy.
 This committee considers climate-related risks in its assessments of standard operational risks, which also include risks related to the regulatory environment, technology, and Genworth's reputation.
-Enact reports potential risks associated with mortgage loan delinquencies as well as risk mitigation actions following natural disasters to the Genworth Board's Risk Committee.
+This committee has received reports related to (1) Genworth's Investments ESG Policy Statement, (2) Genworth's Investments ESG Committee, (3) implementation of an ESG sensitive sector strategy and an ESG scoring system applied to Genworth's corporate and municipal bond holdings and (4) the risk framework management developed to assess qualitative and quantitative climate risk exposures.
+In 2023, this committee received updates on climate scenario analysis and the potential impact of climate risk.
+In addition, this committee has received reports from Enact on potential risks associated with mortgage loan delinquencies as well as risk mitigation actions following natural disasters.
 Four of the Genworth Board's eight independent directors serve on the Risk Committee.